Time Period: 1520-1750

 - 1800-1838

-- Circulation of the Brabant Taler ("Kronentaler") in Southern Grmany:
+- Circulation of the Brabant Thaler ("Kronentaler") in Southern Germany:

-- 25.08.1837: The weight reduction of the Southern German Guilder while retaining the Thaler's rating at 162 Kreuzers reduced the overrating to 0.11%, and the Brabant Thalers were outmoded quickly.
+- The 1838 weight reduction of the Southern German Guilder reduced the overrating to 0.1% (at 162 Kreuzer instead of 161.8 Kreuzer) so that the Brabant Thalers were outmoded quickly.

 - 25.08.1837

-- Treaty [Munich Coinage Convention] on a reduction of the Southern German Guilder to 24½ pieces to the Cologne mark fine silver (alignment to the Northern German Thaler); effective 01.01.1838:
+- Treaty [Munich Coinage Convention, "Münchner Münzvertrag"] on a weight reduction of the Southern German Guilder to allow an alignment to the Northern German Thaler; effective 01.01.1838:

 - 30.07.1838

-- Treaty [Dresden Coinage Convention], links the Northern German and Southern German monetary areas; effective 01.01.1839:
+Treaty [Dresden Coinage Convention, "Dresdner Münzvertrag] between the German States on an alignment of the Northern and Southern German coinage areas; effective 01.01.1839:

 - 24.01.1857

-- Treaty [Vienna Coinage Convention], links the Northern German, Southern German and Austrian monetary areas; effective 01.05.1857
+- Treaty [Vienna Coinage Union, "Wiener Münzverein"] between the German States and Austria on an alignment between the two German and the Austrian monetary areas; effective 01.05.1857

 - 13.06.1867